Madic-/Sway-DE/README.md

 In git all config/sway.d/99_*.conf files are ignored.
 You can add your own configuration there.

-You can even create a folder with the hostname of your device and put device specific configuration in there.
+Alternatively you can create a folder with the hostname of your device and put device specific configuration in there.

 ```bash
 mkdir -p $HOME/.config/sway/$(hostname)